QuadnucYard/pavemat/examples/examples.typ

   debug: true,
 )

-With more paths and default fill.
+With more paths, a default fill and a different delimiter.

 #pavemat(
   a,